Portal Natural Sciences

 Subject-specific and personal support

-Our team of subject librarians for the sciences supports you in getting the information you need for your studies and research.
+Our team of scientific consultants supports you in getting the information you need for your studies and research.
 We offer consultations and courses upon request.

 Feel free to contact us.

-Anaconda package manager and environment manager for Python and R: Anaconda is a free, multi-functional toolset for data science applications.
-It facilitates package management of Python and R libraries and enables the effective use of programming environments and software packages.
+Anaconda package manager for Python and R: Anaconda is a free toolset for data science applications.
+It enables easy installation and combination of a large selection of Python and R code libraries and effective management of programming environments and software packages.

 SciFlow

-SciFlow makes it easy to write and format scientific texts - whether for a specific journal or as a student paper.
-The University Library of Bern has licensed SciFlow for the entire UniBE campus.
+SciFlow makes it easy to write and format scientific texts – whether for a specific journal or as a student paper.
+SciFlow offers many templates, grammar checking in German and English, an upload function for Word manuscripts and the option of citing with Zotero, Mendeley etc. For groups, SciFlow enables real-time collaboration and the shared use of all references in the text.
+Finished work can be exported to PDF, LaTeX and Word, among others.
+The Bern University Library has licensed SciFlow for the entire UniBE campus.

 PlagScan